microjie372/UniPT/README.md

 ## Training-Testing for UniPT on Multi-dataset Object Detection

-Here, we take Waymo-and-nuScenes consolidation as an example.
+Here, we take Waymo-nuScenes consolidation as an example.

 ## Pre-training stage: train a UniPT model on the merged dataset: